ZoeNguyen73/Mixed-Messages/README.md

 Every time the Mixed Messages program is run, a message is generated which includes a random adjective, a random animal and a random verb, which are generated from their respective arrays.

+The final message is also formatted in a ribbon ASCII art.

 Thanks to [*ijmacdowell*](https://gist.github.com/ijmacdowell/8325491) and [*borlaym*](https://gist.github.com/borlaym/585e2e09dd6abd9b0d0a) on github for your helpful input arrays.